Teams work hard to eliminate friction and waste. Working to be more efficient through increasing overall capacity and the speed of delivery.

 Last is on-boarding.
-How ever you appraoch improving your team's collaboration and efficiency, you want to keep it simple.
+How ever you approach improving your team's collaboration and efficiency, you want to keep it simple.

 The goal is to reduce the learning curve while adjusting how your team interacts with one another.

 Make it easy to learn with tutorials or a guided walk-through.
-Make it easy to implement with just enough information to systemize the workflow.
+Make it easy to implement with just enough information to systematize the workflow.

 Also make it easy to act.
 Providing mini tasks are a great way to create action.
 You can use this tactic to help new people meet others while using the workflows they've learned.

 Creating a collaborative work environment built for efficiency, can drive results and increase margins overtime.